lgibelli/singularity-docs/container_recipes.rst

 When crafting your recipe, it is best to consider the following:

 #.
-To make your container internally modular, use `SCI-F apps <https://singularity-userdoc.readthedocs.io/en/latest/reproducible_scif_apps.html#reproducible-sci-f-apps>`_.
+To make your container internally modular, use :ref:`SCI-F apps <reproducible-scif-apps>`.
 Shared dependencies
    (between app modules) can go under ``%post``.

 #.
 For global installs to ``%post``, install packages, programs, data, and files